gavinfpereira/gavinfpereira.github.io/pereira lab.md

 ---
 type: page
-title: "Epi Research Lab"
+title: "Pereira Lab"
 ---

+# Epi Research Lab

 More information on projects, opportunities for collaboration, and scholarships can be found on [my lab page](https://pereiralab.github.io/)

-# Epi Research Lab

 | Name | Current Role | Topic |
 | --------------- | --------------- | --------------- |